purvathnere/JavaTrainerProject-Purva/README.md

 ### 3. Why did you choose your architecture and flow?
 I used a layered architecture with:

-1.)Controller → handles HTTP requests
+- Controller → handles HTTP requests

-2.)Service → contains business logic
+- Service → contains business logic

-3.)
-Repository → handles database operations
+- Repository → handles database operations

 This keeps code organized, testable, and easy to extend.
 It also follows industry-standard practices for Spring Boot apps.